Ziadmohammed200/Multi-Channel-Signal-Viewer/README.md

 ### 1. **File Browsing and Signal Management**
 - Users can browse their PC to open any signal file.
-- Supports three different medical signal types (e.g., ECG, EMG, EEG) with examples of both normal and abnormal signals.

 *(Insert image/video of file browsing and signal loading UI)*

 ### 2. **Real-Time Signal Streaming**
-- Connect to a website that emits signals in real time, read the emitted signal, and plot it dynamically.
+- Connected to a website that emits radio signals in real time and plot it dynamically.
-- Groups must identify unique websites for real-time signal streaming; these websites are allocated on a "first-to-deliver" basis.

 *(Insert image/video demonstrating real-time signal streaming)*